JensBender/loan-default-prediction/README.md

 Trained and evaluated multiple models using `sklearn` and `xgboost`.

 ### 🧱 Baseline Models
-- Trained eight baseline models (default hyperparameter values) with four outlier handling methods.
+- Trained eight baseline models with default hyperparameter values.
+- Trained each model with four outlier handling methods.
-- Evaluated model performance on the validation data:
+- Evaluated model performance on the validation data using AUC-PR (primary metric), class-1 recall, precision, and F1-score (secondary metrics), and precision-recall curves.
-  - Primary metric: Area Under the Precision-Recall Curve (AUC-PR), as it suits class imbalance (12.3% defaults) with a focus on preventing defaults.
-  - Secondary metrics: Class-1-specific recall, precision, and F1-score.

 ![AUC-PR Comparison by Baseline Model and Outlier Handling Method](images/aucpr_comparison_baseline.png) Proceeded without outlier handling, as it did not meaningfully improve AUC-PR.